-Four killed in Sapelo Island dock collapse lived in Jacksonville
+Four Killed in Sapelo Island Dock Collapse Lived in Jacksonville

-SAPELO ISLAND, Ga. — The collapse of this dock gangway on Sapelo Island, Georgia is sending shockwaves through the Southeastern United States, especially here in Jacksonville.
+SAPELO ISLAND, GA. — The collapse of this dock gangway on Sapelo Island, Georgia is sending shockwaves through the Southeastern United States and especially here in Jacksonville.

-Action News Jax has confirmed four Jacksonville residents were among those killed in Saturday’s deadly dock collapse on Georgia’s Sapelo Island.

 >>> STREAM ACTION NEWS JAX LIVE <<<